wingillis/wingillis.github.io/_posts/2017-08-08-hammerspoon-vim-bindings.md

 ## How to use

+The most important command to know is `option + escape` which is the entry into vim mode from any application.
+Basic navigation commands work, like: `j`, `k`, `l`, and `h` which code for: :arrow_down:, :arrow_up:, :arrow_right:, :arrow_left:, respectively.
+Below are a list of commands that you should know for application control:
+- `w`: go to beginning of word
+- `r`: replace letter in normal mode
+- `e`: go to end of word
+- `y`: copy text
+- `p`: paste text
+- `i`: exit

+If something goes horribly wrong, and your system becomes royally messed up, you can always reload your hammerspoon configuration to reset the state of the program.

 ## How to configure

-You can easily edit different aspect of the current framework to customize your needs more effectively.
+You can easily edit different aspects of the framework to customize your needs more effectively.

 ## What I want to add in the future